 Step #1: Season the Chicken

-You'll combine the salt and the chopped thyme to create a rub, then rub it all over the chicken front and back.
-You can leave the chicken at room temperature while you prep the vegetables.
+- You’ll combine the salt and the chopped thyme to create a rub, then rub it all over the chicken front and back, and under the skin to flavor the meat.

 Step#2: Sear the Chicken For Flavor and Color

-This recipe calls for 6 chicken legs.
-It's best to sear the chicken in olive oil, in batches of three.
-At this stage it's not necessary to cook the chicken all the way through, it will continue cooking in the oven with the rice.
-This stage is primarily for locking in the flavor and creating a beautiful golden brown color on the skin.
+- At this stage it’s not necessary to cook the chicken all the way through, it will continue cooking in the oven with the rice.

-Step#4: Add the Veggies Add The Broth
+Step#4: Add the Veggies and The Broth

-Saute the carrots and onions in the chicken fat and drippings until tender.
-This will add additional flavor to the vegetables.
-If your pan is dry you can add a bit more olive oil.
+- Saute the carrots and onions in the chicken fat and drippings until tender.

-Then you'll deglaze the pan with the broth, scraping up the brown bits with a wooden spoon.
-Then you'll add in the mushrooms.
+- Then you’ll deglaze the pan with the broth, scraping up the brown bits with a wooden spoon.
+Then you’ll add in the mushrooms.

 Step#5: Add the Rice and Seasonings

-At this stage, you'll add the rice, Worcestershire sauce, butter, garlic, and thyme sprigs.
+- At this stage, you’ll add the rice, Worcestershire sauce, butter, garlic, and thyme sprigs.
 Stir the mixture and then add the chicken on top.

-Arrange the chicken in a way that each leg is laying in the pot in a single layer not overlapping too much.
-This will allow the skin to crisp back up once the cover is removed in the final stage of cooking.
+- Arrange the chicken in a way that each leg is laying in the pot in a single layer not overlapping too much.

 Step#5: Bake Cover + Uncovered